 Twenty four years as a professional photographer has given me the experienced eye and calm ability to preserve the story of your day and the love and connections between you and your loved ones.

 My style has developed over this time to let me create the heartfelt, genuine images you see on this website.
 I like to think that with my experience of over two decades of providing families with images that will stand the test of time, I know what will be important to you many years after the event.

-My brides and grooms describe me as a safe pair of hands, a reliable and confident and a calming influence, especially on the morning of the wedding.
+My couples often describe me as a safe pair of hands, a reliable and confident and a calming influence, especially on the morning of the wedding.
 You will be happy to know that I have ‘seen it all’ over the years – every combination of wedding arrangements and plans and have been able to work around every situation as it comes up.
 This is why I can confidently guarantee that you will be delighted with your photographs.

 Ten years of travelling the world when I was younger gave me my deep interest in people from so many different cultures and countries.
 I hold qualifications from three major photographic bodies in the UK and a Bachelor of Arts Degree in Professional Photographic Imaging.
 I have won awards for my work from the British Institute of Professional Photography, the Master Photographers Association and other organisations.

 I have had the pleasure of personally photographing over 1000 weddings now and it’s always been a privilege to be part of the day.

 I live with my wife and two children just outside of Reading in Berkshire but photograph weddings all over the UK and occasionally abroad.